+Facilitator: Jana Hummel Email: janah@columbia.ab.ca

-Facilitator: Roba Alsherbiny Email: robaa@COLUMBIA.ab.ca Class Time: 5:30 pm - 9:30 pm (Mon./Wed.)
-Room: 4-213 Credit: Non-Credit Course Prerequisite: None
+Class Time: 5:30 PM - 9:30 PM (Mon./Wed.)
+Room: 4-213

+Credit: Non-Credit Course Prerequisite: None

 Note: It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.